Jieli12/AutoCPD/README.md

 ### Simulation for simultaneous changes

+By running the following two Python scripts, we can get the results displayed in Table S2 of supplement.

+* DataGenForRStrong2ClassTesting.py;
+* DataGenForRWeak2ClassTesting.py;

 ### Simulation for heavy-tailed noise

+The trained models can be found in ”./Code/tensorboard_logs/Trial/”.

+By running the following two Python scripts, we can get the results displayed in Figure S1 of supplement.

+* S3R0Predict.py;
+* S3R0PredictPlot.py;

 ### Simulation for robustness study

+The trained models can be found in ”./Code/tensorboard_logs/Trial/”.

+By running the following two Python scripts, we can get the results displayed in Figure S2 of supplement.

+* SARhoToOthersPredict.py;
+* SARhoToOthersPredictReplot.py;

 ### Simulation for change in autocorrelation

+The trained models can be found in ”./Code/tensorboard_logs/Trial/”.

+By running the following four Python scripts, we can get the results displayed in Figure S3 of supplement.

+* SAPredict.py;
+* SASquarePredict.py;
+* SASquareResNetPredict.py;
+* SARPlot.py;

 ### Simulation on change-point location estimation